-I feel that prevention is key and one of the most important things I could leave behind was knowledge.
-This is especially important with children as they will grow up remembering the things that they were taught and hopefully put it into practice and pass it on to their friends, families and their own children one day, which would prevent them from having tooth decay in the future.
+Prevention is key and this is especially important with children as they will grow up remembering the things that they were taught and hopefully put it into practice and pass it on to their friends, families and their own children one day, which would prevent them from having tooth decay in the future.
 I remember there was one little boy that was so engaged and took the model out of my hands to demonstrate to everyone else how to brush correctly and before I left he said “When I grow up I want to be a dentist so I can show more people how to brush their teeth!”

 I also visited a junior high school in Takoradi to deliver an interactive oral health lesson.
 All the students were really enthusiastic about learning more about their oral health and what they could do to improve their knowledge and technique.
 At the beginning of the lesson hardly any of the students knew the answers to the questions that we were asking, but by the end, almost every single hand was raised!